-You need not be too concerned.
-Firstly there is a chance that the deeds will be with your mortgage company or they may be archived with the conveyancers who oversaw your purchase.
-Secondly in most cases the land will be registered at the land registry and you will be able to establish that you own the property by your conveyancing solicitors obtaining up to date copy of the land registers.
-Nearly all conveyancing in Whitnash involves registered property but in the unlikely event that your home is unregistered it is more of a problem but is not insurmountable.
+Don’t worry too much.
+Firstly the deeds may be kept by the lender or they may be in the possession of the solicitor who handled the purchase.
+Secondly the likelihood is that the land will be recorded at the land registry and you will be able to establish that you own the property by your conveyancing solicitors acquiring current official copies of the land registers.
+Nearly all conveyancing in Whitnash relates to registered property but in the unlikely event that your property is unregistered it adds to the complexity but is resolvable.